cplant1776/HiringManager/README.md

 # Hiring Manager Org #

-This simple Org allows Hiring Managers to manage posted positions, applicants, and interviews.
-Additionally, it automatically keeps applicants' lists of certifications up-to-date.
-Applicant's certifications are automatically synced in batches from an external system once a week.
+This basic Org allows Hiring Managers to manage posted positions, applicants, and interviews.
+It also automatically keeps applicants' lists of certifications up-to-date.

 To accomplish this, it uses a combination of declarative automation tools and Apex classes.
+Applicant's certifications are automatically synced in batches with an external system once a week.
 Because we do not have an actual external system to sync to, we fake a response from one using randomized data pulled from [this Programming Quotes API](https://programming-quotes-api.herokuapp.com/quotes).

 ## Custom Objects ##